mswiger/seogi/README.md

 For a more complete list of parameters, run `seogi --help`.

 Seogi includes a D-Bus service for observing its state (i.e., whether or not Hangul mode is enabled).
+It also includes methods for toggling, enabling, or disabling Seogi on a seat.
 See [seogi-waybar](https://github.com/mswiger/seogi-waybar) for an example of this in action.

 ## License